cohensha/Kabom/README.md

 # Urgent
-1. Create separate UI for project/team/people.
-Right now they all share the same one in cardModal.js but used for project
 2. Functionality to store project/team cover photos
 3. Ability to add more members in each input box and show as tree in database
 4. Increment numOfInterests after a user clicks on "I'm interested!" button